carmel/go-pwa/docs/web/documents/routing.md

 ## How it works?

-Progressive web apps created with the **go-pwa** package are working as a [single page application](https://en.wikipedia.org/wiki/Single-page_application).
+Progressive web apps created with the **go-app** package are working as a [single page application](https://en.wikipedia.org/wiki/Single-page_application).
 At first navigation, the app is loaded in the browser.
-Once loaded, each time a page is requested, the navigation event is intercepted and **go-pwa**'s routing mechanism reads the URL path, then loads a new instance of the associated [component](/components).
+Once loaded, each time a page is requested, the navigation event is intercepted and **go-app**'s routing mechanism reads the URL path, then loads a new instance of the associated [component](/components).

 ![routing.png](/web/images/routing.svg)